SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-4/sap-aem-int-day-4.md

 ![SPA BPA Image 11](img/SPA-BPA-11.jpg)

-In order to deploy the BPA project, you need to associate the project with a Destination that you have already created in BTP.
+In order to deploy the BPA project, you need to associate the project with the Destination that you have already created in BTP.
 The deployment process will ask you to select a Destination so you need to register the destination with the BPA tooling.
 Expand the menu options on the top left.
 ![SPA BPA LOBBY](img/BPA_LOBBY.png)
 Click on the Control Tower and Select Destinations
 ![SPA BPA ControlTower](img/BPA_ControlTower.png)